Topic Four

 Learning Outcomes

 Research and theory on school and early childhood environments has identified several factors that contribute to actions, activities, learning and social position of those within the space.
 The environment is often described as being comprised of physical space, social relationships, and the temporal pacing (Dinnebeil, et. al, 2009; McGhie-Richmond, et. al, 2007).
-The current Ontario early years curriculum framework, How Does Learning Happen? describes the environment itself as a teacher (Ontario Ministry of Education, 2014), which is key to informing and shaping learning.
-Educators, children/students and their families in part constitute the environment.
-In order to create inclusive environments, we need to design and adapt all aspects of educational spaces in order to ensure active participation of the whole group, and the individuals within the group.
+The current Ontario early years curriculum framework, How Does Learning Happen? describes the environment itself as a teacher (Ontario Ministry of Education, 2014).
+The relationships and people who are both in, and who make decisions about the space, such as educators, children/students and their families are part of the environment.
+In order to create inclusive environments, we need to be able to design and adapt all aspects of educational spaces in response to the people and the activities of the program to ensure active participation of the whole group, and the individuals within the group.

 The aim of these activities is to learn ways to adapt the environment for groups and individuals through: